Welcome to UNC Charlotte's Trans. This initiative is a campus-wide partnership operated out of the Multicultural Resource Center (MRC).

 - Restrooms — Designates all buildings on campus and discusses what restrooms are available in each building.
 Sometimes finding a comfortable place to use the facilities can be difficult for people who do not identify as male or female or may be in the process of transitioning.

-- Contact — For questions regarding the Trans Committee at UNC Charlotte please contact Dr. Erica Lennon or Joshua Burford.
+- Contact — For questions regarding the Trans Committee at UNC Charlotte please contact Dr. Erica Lennon.

 As of October 2017, the Campaign for Southern Equality has just published its Trans resource list for the South.
 In this newest edition of Trans in the South, you’ll find lists of trans-friendly service providers – from doctors to attorneys to counselors – across the South as well as resources to assist with funding medical transition.
 Over the past year we’ve worked hard to add more resources to each state in the guide.
 And we’ve significantly expanded resources related to HIV/AIDS services and added resources that offer support services for trans folks.
 In recognition and appreciation of grassroots work led by trans folks across the South, this update also includes links to local resource guides.